Skip to content

 Clicking an inline image now opens it full size in an overlay.

-Most of the work here is invisible, and trying not to break the experience for anyone reading by keyboard or screen reader.
-Focus moves into the overlay when it opens and returns to the exact image you clicked when it closes.
+But making that happen required a bit of coding so the lightbox wouldn't break the experience for anyone reading by keyboard or screen reader.
+Focus moves into the overlay when it opens, and returns to the exact image you clicked when it closes.
 Escape and a click on the backdrop both dismiss it.

 One neat little detail is the scroll lock.
 Opening a modal usually freezes the page behind it, and freezing it usually makes the whole page jump sideways as the scrollbar disappears and its width is reclaimed.
 So before hiding it, the page measures the gap the scrollbar leaves and pads it back.